 Small Cells is gradually becoming a promising option to enable global connectivity in densely populated urban areas.
-Small Cells are low – powered radio access node which can function in a network range from 10 mts – 2 km and can operate on both licensed and unlicensed spectrums.
+Small Cells are low – powered radio access node that can function in a network range from 10 mts – 2 km and can operate on both licensed and unlicensed spectrums.
 The key benefits of small cells are: – managing large volumes of data traffic, improved network coverage and offer increased capacity.
 Small Cells are also capable of managing both indoor and outdoor connectivity

 The global small cells market is expected to grow from $12.5 billion in 2017 to $58.7 billion in 2024

-Let us Look at the four key factors driving Small Cell Demand
+Let us Look at the Four Key Factors Driving Small Cell Demand

 - Growing demand for smartphones and wireless devices: Increasing adoption of smartphone and interconnected devices is leading to data traffic congestion across networks.
 To resolve these challenges, small cells might become a feasible and cost effective option, it can easily manage the densification of networks